 Forms for Suspected Fraud-- Incident Report Procedures

-Click here to review more Food Employment and Training program information.
+Click here to review more Supplemental Nutrition Assistance Program information.

 The U.S. Department of Labor, Employment and Training Administration requires that states meet the following equity measures and minimum services level standards for Migrant and Seasonal Farmworkers (MSFWs).

 - MSFWs referred to jobs

 - MSFWs placed in jobs 50 cents above minimum wage